WeblateOrg/weblate/docs/admin/admin.rst

 Monolingual components
 ----------------------

-For easier translating of monolingual formats, you should provide a template file, which contains mapping of message IDs to source language (usually English) (see :ref:`component` for information on individual parameters):
+For easier translation of these, provide a template file containg the mapping of message IDs to its respective source language (usually English).
+(See :ref:`component` for info regarding individual parameters):

 .. image:: /images/add-component-mono.png